-In addition to surgery to treat the disease, surgery may be used to help patients eat and relieve symptoms caused by the cancer.
+In addition to surgery to treat the disease, surgery may be used to help people eat and relieve symptoms caused by the cancer.
 This is called palliative surgery.
-To do this, surgeons and gastroenterologists (doctors who specialize in the gastrointestinal tract) can:
+To do this, surgeons and doctors called gastroenterologists, who specialize in the gastrointestinal tract, can:

-Put in a percutaneous gastrostomy or jejunostomy, also called a feeding tube, so that a person can receive nutrition directly into the stomach or intestine.
-This may be done before chemotherapy and radiation therapy is given to make sure that the patient can eat enough food to maintain his or her weight and strength during treatment.
+Put in a feeding tube so that a person can receive nutrition directly into the stomach or intestine.
+A tube that passes nutrition directly into a person's stomach is called a percutaneous endoscopic gastrostomy or PEG.
+A feeding tube that passes nutrition directly into a person's intestine is called a percutaneous endoscopic transgastric jejunostomy or PEJ.
+This may be done before chemotherapy and radiation therapy is given to make sure that the person can eat enough food to maintain their weight and strength during treatment.

 People who have had trouble eating and drinking may need intravenous (IV; into a vein) feedings and fluids for several days before and after surgery, as well as antibiotics to prevent or treat infections.
-Patients learn special coughing and breathing exercises to keep their lungs clear.
+Patients are taught special coughing and breathing exercises to keep their lungs clear.

-The following treatments use an endoscope (see Diagnosis) to treat esophageal cancer and to manage side effects caused by the tumor.
+The following treatments use a long, flexible tube called an endoscope (see Diagnosis) to treat the symptoms associated with esophageal cancer and to manage side effects caused by the tumor.